danvega/hyrule/readme.txt

 	Data validation has always been a one of those repetitive processes that I always wanted to standardize.
 With that I set out to create a framework that would make data validation simple, fun and very flexible.
-Enter Hyrule, a frameowrk that will create a consistent and easy to use validation layer in your next project.
+Enter Hyrule, a framework that will create a consistent and easy to use validation layer in your next project.